krig/intro-to-rook/slides.md

 Note:

 Going to talk about three different things: Ceph, Rook and Kubernetes.
 Anyone unfamiliar with all of these?
-Won't be able to dig deep.
+Won't be able to dig too deep.

 ---